JCSDA/jedi-docs/docs/developer/building_and_testing/adding_a_test.rst

                        testoutput/truth.test
                   DEPENDS qg_forecast.x )

-Here we include a TYPE SCRIPT argument in place of BOOST and we specify :code:`command.sh` as the command to be executed.
+Here we include a TYPE SCRIPT argument and we specify :code:`command.sh` as the command to be executed.
 The ARGS argument now includes the two files to be compared, namely the output of our application :code:`${CMAKE_BINARY_DIR}/bin/qg_forecast.x testinput/truth.yaml` (set off by quotes) and our reference file, :code:`testoutput/truth.test`.
 We include the executable application in the DEPENDS argument to make sure that CMake knows it needs to compile this application before running the test.

 However, before you add an Application test we must warn you :ref:`again <app-testing>` that the :code:`compare.sh` script may run into problems if you run your application on multiple MPI threads.
 We are currently working on a more robust framework for Application testing.